Semidefinite programming relaxations for quantum correlations: Randomness and quantum key distribution

 \subsection{Device-dependent approach}

 The opposite of the device-independent approach is having a full characterisation of the honest parties' devices involved in a protocol.
-In this device-dependent scenario, Alice and Bob measure some fixed, known POVMs $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$, on some bipartite state $\rho_{Q_AQ_B}$.
+In this device-dependent scenario, Alice and Bob measure some fixed, known POVMs $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$, on a bipartite state $\rho_{Q_AQ_B}$.
 As before, the source is not trusted, and thus no assumptions on $\rho_{Q_AQ_B}$ are made, except that it must be compatible with the statistics measured by Alice and Bob.
 In particular, an adversarial party holds a quantum system, $E$, that is potentially entangled with the systems $Q_A$ and $Q_B$, with the global state denoted by $\rho_{Q_AQ_B E}$.
 The condition that is compatible with the measured statistics is then expressed as

-where $W_i = \sum_{a,b,x,y} c_{abxyi} A_{a|x} \otimes B_{b|y}$ is specified by the protocol and $\omega_i$ is given by the measured statistics.
+where $W_i = \sum_{a,b,x,y} c_{abxy,i} A_{a|x} \otimes B_{b|y}$ is specified by the protocol and $\omega_i$ is given by the measured statistics.
 For example, one can choose $\{A_{a|x}\}_{a,x}$ and $\{B_{b|y}\}_{b,y}$ to be mutually unbiased bases, and $W_i$ to compute the probability that Alice and Bob get equal results when measuring in the same bases \cite{Sheridan2010}.
-Equation \eqref{eq:dd_constraints} is a simple SDP constraint, so in order to compute the key rate one just needs to convert the objective function $H(A|E)$ from Eq.~\eqref{eq:DW_bound} into an expression that can be optimised via SDPs.
+Equation \eqref{eq:dd_constraints} is a simple linear constraint compatible with SDP, so in order to compute the key rate one simply needs to convert the objective function $H(A|E)$ from Eq.~\eqref{eq:DW_bound} into an expression that can be optimised via SDPs.